-Tenova Advanced Technologies (TAT) employs the Sensoil Vadose Zone Monitoring System (VMS) for heap leach and tailings dam applications.
+Tenova Advanced Technologies (TAT) employs the Sensoil Vadose Zone Monitoring System (VMS) for heap leach applications.

-The VMS technology enhances the monitoring of heap leach pads and tailings dams, and provides on-line temperature, moisture, pressure measurement and continuous solution sampling.
+The VMS technology enhances the monitoring of heap leach pads by providing on-line temperature, moisture, pressure measurement and continuous solution sampling.

-The VMS technology was originally developed for monitoring solution conditions in the Vadose (unsaturated) Zone between the surface and the water table for farming applications, chemical spills, tailing dams, tank farms, surface containment monitoring and has been also adapted for monitoring ore-heaps under leach.
+The VMS technology was originally developed for monitoring solution conditions in the Vadose (unsaturated) Zone between the surface and the water table for farming applications, chemical spills, tank farms, surface containment monitoring and has now also been adapted for monitoring ore-heaps under leach.

 The core of the VMS technology is a series of special probes with multiple discrete sensors and sampling devices encased in hard wearing flexible pipes which are distributed diagonally through the zone of interest.
 The monitoring units are composed of Flexible Time-Domain Reflectometry (FTDR) probes, which are designed to provide on-line measurements of water content, temperature and porous Vadose Zone Sampling Points (VSP).
 Solution samples collected continuously by the VSP in the subsurface are frequently analyzed in order to determine their chemical composition.